meiraxx/cs-thesis/netmeter/README.md

 ## NetMeter Tool
-This tool has the objective of extracting useful conceptual and statistical features from a PCAP file
+### Description
+This tool grabs a PCAP/PCAPNG file and extracts useful conceptual and statistical network-object features, called NetGenes.
+NetGenes refer to three different types of network objects:
+- Flows (bidirectional - BiFlows)
+- Talkers (bidirectional - BiTalkers)
+- Hosts (unidirectional - UniHosts)

 ### What you can do with this tool
 - Create new datasets with your capture files (the community thanks you if you label and share them)